T3A2Group/T3A2_Part_A_Docs/README.md

 <details>
   <summary> Online shopping </summary>

+Priority 1:

 - Display the whole items and each item have its own details page.
 - Staff could Update/Delete the items and change the quantity.

+Priority 2:

+- User could add item to their cart.

 - Cart to let customers organize their purchases.

 - Users could check out online.

 </details>

 <details>
   <summary>  Display filter / search </summary>

+Priority 2:

 - Booking page will have the time and price filler.
 - All shopping pages will have a search bar to search the items or services.